-Foods, specifically nutrients found within the foods, are a key part in the signals we send to our bodies.
+Foods, specifically nutrients found within the foods, are a key part of the signals we send to our bodies.
 Research trials clearly indicate that nutrition modulates epigenetic events associated with various diseases (e.g., cancer, obesity, and diabetes).
 Epigenetic dysregulation is frequently seen with aging, and science is beginning to understand the connection between these epigenetic changes and the manifestation of disease.
-There is evidence that the early life environment (in general, and nutrition in particular) can induce long-term changes in DNA methylation (DNAm) resulting in an altered susceptibility to a range of ageing associated diseases.
+There is evidence that the early life environment (in general, and nutrition in particular) can induce long-term changes in DNA methylation (DNAm) resulting in altered susceptibility to a range of aging-associated diseases.

-Though many of these initial changes may have to due with changes in your parents genome and changes that occurred during your early childhood, MANY of these change can be reversed with the correct signaling.
-We start with easily modifiable factors in your life: your sleep, nutrition, hydration, exercise habits, stress levels and environmental exposures and work to optimize your health.
+Though many of these initial changes may have to do with changes in your parent's genome and changes that occurred during your early childhood, MANY of these changes can be reversed with the correct signaling.
+We start with easily modifiable factors in your life: your sleep, nutrition, hydration, exercise habits, stress levels, and environmental exposures and work to optimize your health.
 For many people, this is enough to reverse symptoms and aging.
-If you continue to have symptoms, we will delve into your personal DNA and look for SNPs (single nucleotide polymorphisms) which are change in gene function based on alterations to your genetic code and the function of genes that help your detoxification pathways.
+If you continue to have symptoms, we will delve into your personal DNA and look for SNPs (single nucleotide polymorphisms) which are changes in gene function based on alterations to your genetic code and the function of genes that help your detoxification pathways.